syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 ### Linear progress bar

-In the linear progress bar, the height of the track, progress and secondary progress can be customized using the `TrackHeight` and `ProgressHeight` and `SecondaryProgressHeight` properties, respectively.
+In the linear progress bar, the height of the track, progress, and secondary progress can be customized using the `TrackHeight`, `ProgressHeight`, and `SecondaryProgressHeight` properties, respectively.

 {% tabs %}